scottellis/madc/README.md

-  madc-test
+  madc
 =======

-Simple example program to read the Overo twl4030-madc values.
+Simple program to read the Overo twl4030-madc values.

 The twl4030-madc are 10-bit ADC's with a voltage input range 0 - 2.5v